ayleenw/linked-list-menu/readme.md

 It uses a classic linked list and a intermediate menu layer.

+This is using char* instead of string, because the latter is not available on STM32F0* controllers.

 In this state, menu lines are printed to the console for development and debugging.